Thinking of painting a hallway? Try these smart, practical and colour-friendly tips to elevate your entrance

 Painting a hallway: What order should I paint?

-The general rule for paint projects is start at the top and work your way down and the same applies for a hallway.
-Start with the ceiling, followed by walls and then finish with doors, windows and skirting boards.
+So to summarise, start with the ceiling, followed by walls and then finish with doors, windows and skirting boards.

 Prepare ceilings and walls

-To prepare walls for painting start by brushing down the ceiling and walls with a stiff brush to remove cobwebs and any debris.
-Wash down with sugar soap if the ceiling or walls haven't been clean for a long while.
-Next use a suitable all purpose filler to fill in any cracks.
-Leave to dry and rub down with a fine sandpaper grade - 120 -180 is good.
+To prepare walls for painting, start by brushing down the ceiling and walls with a stiff brush to remove cobwebs and any debris.
+Wash down with sugar soap if the ceiling or walls haven't been cleaned for a long while.
+Englezos says the next step is to “Address any holes or hairline cracks in your walls by using wall filler and sanding down.”
+A fine sandpaper grade - 120 -180 grit is good.
+Use a sander head like this GoodHome Sander head from B&Q and an extension pole for a quicker and easier job.

-Now give the ceiling and walls a quick rub down – use a sander head like this GoodHome Sander head from B&Q and extension pole for a quicker and easier job.
-Finally, mask off any light fittings, light switches and power sockets to stop paint getting onto them.
-One tip is to unscrew the fitting slightly and then add tape on the edges tuck in and then tighten the fitting back up.
+Finally, mask off any light fittings, light switches, and power sockets to prevent paint from getting onto them.
+One tip is to unscrew the fitting slightly, add tape to the edges, tuck it in, and then tighten the fitting back up.

 Paint ceilings and walls

-When painting a ceiling start with a two or three inch brush and go around the edges of the ceiling and light fittings to create a border around three inches wide.
-Next get a short or medium pile roller like this Harris Revive 9" medium pile roller set from B&Q. Leave the ceiling to dry and then cut in around the top of the wall to create a neat dividing line – if using a different colour.
+When painting a ceiling, start with a two or three-inch brush and go around the edges of the ceiling and light fittings to create a border approximately three inches wide.

-Prepare doors, windows and skirting boards
+Prep and paint doors, windows and skirting boards

 If needed, wash down the old paint with sugar soap, then wash down with a damp cloth and wipe dry.
 Add painters tape like this Frog Tape Yellow Delicate Surface Painters Masking Tape from Amazon to protect paint and help get straight edges.
 Now get a fine grade sandpaper – 180 grit is good – and rub down the woodwork.
 Wipe down the woodwork to get rid of dust with a damp cloth and leave to dry.